Process management

 • Store information for future data analysis

-You can use variables to store information about the customer and conversation so you can analyze that data in the future.
-If you use any customer information in your reporting or analysis of Ada’s performance, make sure to store this information in a variable.
+You can use variables to store information about the end user and conversation so you can analyze that data in the future.
+If you use any end user information in your reporting or analysis of Ada’s performance, make sure to store this information in a variable.

-• If your Action’s output contains the customer’s tier or segment, store it in a global variable.
+• If your Action’s output contains the end user’s tier or segment, store it in a global variable.

-• If your Action’s input captures the customer’s email, store it in an auto-capture variable.
+• If your Action’s input captures the end user’s email, store it in an auto-capture variable.

 Then, you can use that data in two ways: